parallelchain-io/parallelchain-docs/docs/for_users/web_wallet/lockup_contract.md

 Follow the steps below to register your Lock-up Contract to your ParallelChain wallet account.
 You can also watch the video tutorial [here](https://www.youtube.com/watch?v=ZxojrGycSmQ).

-## Registering Your Lock-Up Contract
+## Logging in Your Wallet

-### Step 1: Check Your Email For Your Lock-up Contract Address
-Copy your Lock-up Contract address in the email

-### Step 2: Access Your Xperience Explorer Account
 ![access account](../../img/explorer/lock-up/1_login.jpg){ width=80%  style="display: block; margin: 0 auto" }

 1. Access the [ParallelChain Explorer](https://explorer.parallelchain.io), or click on the **EXPLORER** button on the [ParallelChain homepage](https://parallelchain.io/).
-2. To log in, click on the *round* icon on the top right hand corner of the explorer page and enter your password.
+2. To log in, click on the round icon on the top right hand corner of the explorer page and enter your password.
 3. Press the **LOGIN** button.

-    !!! note
-        If you do not remember your password, you can choose to log in with your recovery key.
+4. If you do not remember your password, you can choose to log in with your recovery key.
 Once you have access to your account, you should set a new password through your wallet settings.

-4. Once you are verified, you can access your wallet account.
+5. Once you are verified, you can access your wallet account.

+## Registering Your Lock-Up Contract

+### Step 1: Get Your Lock-Up Contract Address
+1. Your lock-up contract address would have been sent to you **via email**.
+Check your email and copy your lock-up contract address.

-### Step 3: Register Your Lock-Up Contract
+### Step 2: Register Your Lock-Up Contract
 ![register contract](../../img/explorer/lock-up/2_contract.jpg){ width=80%  style="display: block; margin: 0 auto" }

 1. Click the *pink icon* located on the right side of the **STAKE** button.